and-kal/second-brain/content/tech/Haskell.md

 [...]
 -->

 `takeWhile` takes a predicate and a list, goes through the list and returns the list's elements as long as the predicate is true.
 That means that `takeWhile` works on infinite lists, which `filter` doesn't.
+The inverted version of `takeWhile` is called `dropWhile` by the way. `span` and `break` return two list: one list with the values taken and one with the values dropped.

 ### Currying, lambda calculus, etc.